zoujiaqing/Signal-Server/docs/config-documentation.md

     - I removed the password requirements and added ports for the cluster to be reachable from

+- For some reason, you need to start Bitnami's dockerized redis-cluster completely vanilla first before starting the modified `docker-compose.yml`

+  - Instructions on doing that is back in the [README.md](../README.md#docker-first-run)

 ## UnidentifiedDelivery

 - Signal-Server wants a certificate in `sample-secrets-bundle.yml` that the server generates: